Academic Support Services

 Career Services & Experiential Learning

-The Career Services & Experiential Learning office, located in Maureen M. Wilkens Building (formerly South), Room 229, provides students with career planning and job search assistance.
+The Career Services & Experiential Learning office, located in Maureen M. Wilkens Hall (formerly South), Room 229, provides students with career planning and job search assistance.
 Appointments may be made with a career counselor to discuss career selection, resume writing, interviewing skills, and related issues.
 Assessment instruments are available to help students identify careers that might be a good match for their interests, skills, values, and personality preferences.
 Students may browse through current job opportunities in person or online.
 Students can connect with employers at our on-campus recruiting table in the Connector Hallway.
 In our career library, students can research career fields, employment trends, salaries, etc. To make an appointment with a career counselor, or to obtain additional information, call (508) 362-2131 x4688.